Killian-Smith/music-maker/README.md

  `yarn start`

- The app use Megenta to create music with AI.
+ The app uses Megenta to create music with AI.

+ ### Bugs

+ After creating 3 songs, it seems to run out of memory, and freaks out so be cautious.